1and1/config-sesame/README.md

 ## Overview

-The ``config-seseame`` command line tool can be used as part of a continuous deployment pipeline to provide applications with runtime secrets.
+The ``config-sesame`` command line tool can be used as part of a continuous deployment pipeline to provide applications with runtime secrets.
 For this purpose, it scans already assembled application configuration (``application.yml``) for references to secrets stored in a “vault”, and writes resolved secrets to an additional file